 Source: FactSet, as of 12/31/20.
 Indicates relative forward two-year price-to-earnings ratios (P/E).
 For illustrative purposes only.

 Like any sector, electric utility investments vary, and some stocks are more attractive than others.
 As active managers, characteristics we include in our research mosaic include:

-Potential for asset-base growth: On a related note, companies in transition may experience greater asset-base growth from increasing power demand or the need to modernize legacy infrastructure.
+- Potential for asset-based growth—On a related note, companies in transition may experience greater asset-base growth from increasing power demand or the need to modernize legacy infrastructure.

 1 “World Energy Outlook 2020, Sustainable Development Scenario,” International Energy Agency, October 2020.
 2 "Environmental, Social and Governance 2020 Report," NextEra Energy, December 2020.
-3 The Guardian, September 22, 2020.
-4 Reuters, October 26, 2020.
-5 Wellington Management, country-specific utility regulators, as of December 31, 2020.
+3 The Guardian, 9/22/20.
+4 Reuters, 10/26/20.
+5 Wellington Management, country-specific utility regulators, as of 12/31/20.
 Data reflects the regulated return on equity for the companies within the global utilities’ primary universe.
-Markets are categorized as follows: developed nominal includes the United States, Canada, and Hong Kong; developed inflation-linked includes the United Kingdom, Italy, and Australia; emerging nominal includes India, China, South Korea, and Malaysia; emerging inflation-linked includes Brazil, Chile, the Philippines, Peru, and Colombia.
+Markets are categorized as follows: Developed nominal includes the United States, Canada, and Hong Kong; developed inflation linked includes the United Kingdom, Italy, and Australia; emerging nominal includes India, China, South Korea, and Malaysia; emerging inflation linked includes Brazil, Chile, the Philippines, Peru, and Colombia.
 For illustrative purposes only.
 Not representative of an actual investment.
-6 FactSet, December 31, 2020.
+6 FactSet, 12/31/20.